marcelacastano/Whale-Analysis/README.md

 # Whale Analysis

-Tool that analyzes and visualizes the major metrics of sample stock portfolios and determines the best-performer.
-Add a custom portfolio that you'd like to analyze against the others.
+Stock Portfolio Analysis Tool for analyzing and visualizing the major metrics of sample stock portfolios and determining best-performers.
+You may add a custom portfolio that you'd like to analyze against the others.

 Source Code: [`whale_analysis.ipynb`](whale_analysis.ipynb)